On the convergence of higher-order orthogonality iteration: Introduction

 The assumption is similar to the one assumed by the orthogonal iteration method \cite[section 7.3.2]{GolubVanLoan1996} for computing $r$-dimensional dominant invariant subspace of a matrix $\vX$.
 Typically, the convergence of the orthogonal iteration method requires that there is a positive gap between the $r$-th and $(r+1)$-th largest eigenvalues of $\vX$ in magnitude, because otherwise, the $r$-dimensional dominant invariant subspace of $\vX$ is not unique.

-For a block-wise maximizer $\bar{\vA}$, its block-nondegeneracy is equivalent to negative definiteness of each block Hessian over the Stiefel manifold $\cO_{I_n\times r_n}$.
+For a block-wise maximizer $\bar{\vA}$, its block-nondegeneracy is equivalent to negative definiteness of each block Hessian over the Stiefel manifold $\Stief_{I_n\times r_n}$.
 The definition of our block-nondegeneracy is different from the nondegeneracy in \cite{ishteva2011best}.
 A nondegenerate local maximizer in \cite{ishteva2011best} is one local maximizer that has negative definite Hessian, so the nondegeneracy assumption in \cite{ishteva2011best} is strictly stronger than our block-nondegeneracy assumption. \end{remark}

-\begin{remark} Since the solution to each subproblem (see \eqref{eq:a-sub}) of the HOOI method is not unique and actually still a solution after multiplying any orthogonal matrix to its right, we can only hope to establish convergence of the projection matrix sequence $\{\vA^k(\vA^k)^\top\}_{k\ge1}$ instead of $\{\vA^k\}_{k\ge1}$ itself. \end{remark}
+\begin{remark} Since the solution to each subproblem (see \eqref{eq:a-sub}) of the HOOI method is not unique and actually still a solution after multiplying any orthogonal matrix to its right, we can only hope to establish convergence of the projection matrix sequence $\{\vA^k(\vA^k)^\top\}_{k\ge1}$ instead of $\{\vA^k\}_{k\ge1}$ itself.
+Hence, the convergence result is on the product manifold of $\Stief_{I_n\times r_n}$ and similar to that in \cite{ishteva2011best}.
+However, our assumption is strictly weaker, and thus different tools are used. \end{remark}